 When you put money into an equity crowdfunding project, you're buying shares.
 Typically this will be in small or start-up businesses, meaning you become a part owner of the business.

-Crowdfunding is also often used to describe donation or rewards based fundraising.
+Crowdfunding is also often used to describe donation or rewards-based fundraising.
 In those cases supporters receive rewards (for example tickets to a show or a credit on a film or website) or simply make donations to individuals in need or charities.
 This type of fundraising is legal, but is not covered by financial market laws.

-You'll be able to read information to help you work out which companies you'd like to support then the service will tell you how you can purchase shares.
+Each service will work in a different way, but typically you'll be able to browse the website to see potential companies to invest in.
+You'll be able to read information to help you work out which companies you'd like to support.
+Then the service will tell you how you can purchase shares.
 For example the service may hold your money until the fundraising goal has been reached.
-They'll then pass it on to the company who will issue you with the shares you now own.
+Then they’ll pass it on to the company who issues you with the shares you now own.